Obtaining PPE from the Provincial Pandemic PPE Supply (including fit tested type N95 respirators)

 PPE available, timelines and inventory survey

-- You can request masks (usual is Level 1), gowns (usual is Level 2), gloves, face shields, disinfectant wipes, and hand sanitizer.
-NOTE: not N95s, as these are for Aerosol Generating Medical Procedures that are not done in family physician offices.
+- You can request masks (N95 and surgical), gowns (usual is Level 2), gloves, face shields, disinfectant wipes, and hand sanitizer.

 - When requesting PPE, you will be asked to input details (i.e., number of patient-facing clinical and non-clinical staff in your practice, number of patients your practice services, etc.), and a standard provincial formula will be applied to determine quantities of each item to be included in your allocation.
-This information should be included in the final text field of the remedy form that says “Please include any additional comments:”You will not receive your PPE allocation unless this information is submitted.
-Ontario Health has informed us that the form will be updated to provide specific prompts and fields for this information in the near future.
+This information should be included in the final text field of the remedy form that says “Please include any additional comments: ”You will not receive your PPE allocation unless this information is submitted.

 - Your allocation will be delivered either to a central depot or directly to your location, with an aim to fulfill requests within 14 business days.